-This was a retrospective, descriptive study in a single center of all consecutive patients, regardless of age, who had undergone high-resolution esophageal manometry (HRM) at the Vall d'Hebron University Hospital between May 2018 and February 2020.
-The study protocol was approved by the Institutional Review Board at Hospital Vall d'Hebron.
+Retrospective descriptive study in a single center of all consecutive patients regardless of age who had high resolution esophageal manometry (HRM) performed at Vall d'Hebron University Hospital between May 2018 and February 2020.
+The study protocol had been approved by the Institutional Review Board of the University Hospital Vall d'Hebron.